ANSSI-FR/SecuML/docs/SecuML.DIADEM.rst

 ======================
 DIADEM diagnosis interface also allows to examine individual predictions.
-For example, the false positives and negatives can be reviewed by clicking on the confusion matrix displayed by the :ref:`performance-tab`.
+For example, the false positives and negatives can be reviewed by clicking on the confusion matrix displayed in the :ref:`performance-tab`.

 Besides, the :ref:`predictions-tab` allows to analyze the instances whose predicted probability is within a given range.